 A credit card can be both a good and bad financial tool, depending on how you use it.
 If you use your card wisely, it can help you build up a good credit score.
 If you use it foolishly and go on a spending spree, it can severely damage your credit and get you into debt.

-- Paying less than the total minimum payment hurts your credit score: The total minimum payment is the amount that you must pay each month if you don’t want the company to report the difference as a missed payment.
-Each missed payment costs you money in the form of interest.
-Paying less than the total minimum payment frequently means that you may be going through financial trouble and consequently hurts your credit score.
-If you can, always pay either the full amount or at least a little more than the minimum amount required.
+1. Paying less than the minimum payment hurts your credit score.
+Paying less than the minimum payment on your credit card statement results in a missed payment.
+Even if you pay one dollar less than the minimum payment, you will be reported for a fully missed payment.
+This results in a hit on your credit score.
+If you frequently pay less than the minimum payment, then you’re likely going through financial trouble and your credit score is being negatively impacted.
+If you can, always pay either the full amount or at least a little more than the minimum payment required.
 Doing this will keep interest charges to a minimum and help retire the debt sooner.